Millions of fruit flies will be dropped on Los Angeles

-Earlier this month, the California Department of Food and Agriculture quarantined 69 square miles of metro L.A. after invasive and destructive Mediterranean fruit flies were found at a home in Leimert Park.
+Earlier this month, the California Department of Food and Agriculture quarantined 69 square miles of metro L.A. after invasive and destructive Mediterranean fruit flies were found at a home in the Leimert Park neighborhood.

 Now, officials are planning to use small planes to drop millions of the insects in an effort to eradicate them, SFGATE reports.